jurios/laravel-i18n/README.md

 `i18n_locales` by default.
 You can change the table name in the `config/i18n.php` file (this change must be done before applying the migration).

-In order to create the table, just launch the migrations:
+In order to create the table, just apply the migrations:

 ```
 php artisan migrate